 The ISA One, 220, 428, 430, 430 MkII and 828 can be fitted with optional digital converter cards.
-If your unit has one of these cards fitted and you are connecting digitally to other equipment (via AES, SPDIF or ADAT) then the ISA unit must be in sync digitally with all other digital audio devices in the signal chain.
-The way you sync the devices together depend on how many devices are in the signal chain and which device you select as the Master clock.
+If your unit has one of these cards fitted and you are connecting digitally to other equipment (via AES, SPDIF, ADAT or Dante) then the ISA unit must be in sync digitally with all other digital audio devices in the signal chain.
+The way you sync the devices together depends on how many devices are in the signal chain and which device you select as the Clock leader.

 There are two ways to configure the ISA in a digital audio system:

-Note that there's no "Internal" or "Master" clock source indicator on the front panel of the ISAs.
+Note that there's no 'Internal' or 'Leader' clock source indicator on the front panel of the ISAs.
 If all external clock source indicators are unlit, the ISA is clocking Internally.

 2. Follow word clock - in this configuration you need to connect a BNC word clock cable to the word clock input of the ISA so that it can sync to an external clock leader.
 You will need to select 'Ext' as the sync setting on the front of the ISA, or 'Ext S/C' if the clock signal is 256x 'Super Clock' (NOTE: the ISAs will not generate Super Clock, only receive it).
 The signal seen at the ISA's 'word clock in' connector will be regenerated at its 'word clock out' connector.